-RENA ISSANCERE HOLDINGS LTD. Board of Directors recommends you vote FOR h of the following nominees: 1.
-Election of Directors The Board of Directors recommends you vote FOR For Against Abstain proposal 2.
-Nominees: For Against Abstain 2.
-To approve, by a non-binding advisory vote, the compensation of the named executive officers of 1a.
-David C. Bushnell RenaissanceRe Holdings Ltd. as disclosed in the proxy statement.
+THIS PROX RENAISSANCERE HOLDINGS LTD. The Board of Directors recommends you vote FOR each of the following nominees: Y CARD IS VALID OI DETACH AND RETURN THIS PORTION C The Board of Directors recommends you vote FOR The Board of Directors recommends you vote FOR each of the following nominees: The Board of Directors recommends you vote FOR For Against Abstai 1.
+Election of Directors proposal 2.
+Nominees: For Against To approve, by a non-binding advisory vote, the 1a.
+David C. Bushnell statement.
 1b.
 James L. Gibbons 1c.
-Shyam Gidumal The Board of Directors recommends you vote 1 1 Year 2 Years 3 Years Abstain Year for the following proposal 3.
+Shyam Gidumal The Board of Directors recommends you vote 1 Year 2 Years 3 Years Absta 1 Year for the following proposal 3.
 1d.
-Torsten Jeworrek 0 To approve, by a non-binding advisory vote, the frequency of the advisory vote on the compensation of the named executive officers of RenaissanceRe Holdings Ltd. The Board of Directors recommends you vote FOR For Against Abstain proposal 4.
-Yes No To approve the appointment of PricewaterhouseCoopers Ltd. as the independent registered public accounting firm of RenaissanceRe Holdings Ltd. for the 2023 fiscal year and to Ple ase indicate if you plan to attend this meeting refer the determination of the auditor's remuneration to the Board of Directors.
-NOTE: PLEASE VOTE, DATE AND SIGN THE PROXY BELOW AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE. sign your name or names exactly as it appear(s) hereon.
-Whe ll title as such.
-For joint accounts, all co-owners should sign. en signin ng as attorne y, executor, ac Iministrator, trustee, guardian or corporate executor, please give turo IDI FASE SICNI WITHIN POVI Signature (Joint Owners)
+Torsten Jeworrek To approve, by a non-binding advisory vote, the frequency of the advisory vote on the compensation of the named executive officers of RenaissanceRe Holdings Ltd. The Board of Directors recommends you vote FOR For Against Abstai proposal 4.
+YePlease indicate if you plan to attend this meeting □ No 4.
+To approve the appointment of PricewaterhouseCoopers Ltd. as the independent registered public accounting firm of RenaissanceRe Holdings Ltd. for the 2023 fiscal year and to refer the determination of the auditor's remuneration to the Board of Directors.
+NOTE: PLEASE VOTE, DATE AND SIGN THE PROXY BELOW AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.

-Important Notice Regarding the Availability of Proxy Materials for the Annual General Meeting:

-The Annual Report and Notice and Proxy Statement are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual General Meeting: The Annual Report and Notice and Proxy Statement are available at www.proxyvote.com.